simoncourtin/io_export_blend_to_renderer/README.md

 Materials   | Pbrt node in node editor pbrt material : disney, glass, kdsubsurface, matte, metal, mirror, plastic, subsurface Textures    | ToDo
 Camera      | Simple perspective camera with position and look at.
-Sampler     | A "halton" sampler with only 32 pixelsamples Intergrator | Simple direclighting integrator
+Sampler     | All sampler are supported.
+PixelsSample can be specify.
+StratifiedSampler  parameters are not supported.
-Film        | A PNG file named "output.png" with resolution from blender render resolution
+Intergrator | All integrators are supported with their parameter Film        | A PNG file named "output.png" with resolution from blender render resolution

 **UI**